tinymanorg/tinyman-js-sdk/README.md

 });
 ```

-The returned data from `issueSwap` has information about the confirmation round, transaction ID and the excess amounts accumulated within the account.
+Data returned from `issueSwap` has information about the confirmation round, transaction ID and the excess amounts accumulated within the account.
 Please check the `SwapExecution` interface for details on the returned data.

 </details>